Fresh Tamales and Your “Customer Journey”

 image is not property of Riley James Copy

-So a few weeks ago my wife and I were walking along a neighborhood called Kendall Yards.
+So a few weeks ago, my wife and I were walking along a neighborhood called Kendall Yards.

-It’s a newer development of townhomes and shops that overlook the Spokane river and the perfect place for an evening stroll after dinner.
+It’s a newer development of townhomes and shops that overlook the Spokane River and the perfect place for an evening stroll after dinner.
 I had intentionally had a lighter dinner, with the expectation of getting a little something after our walk…

 A tamale at the new tamale place.

 Tamales take a long time to make at home, so it’s not a food I frequent.
 I visited the website which, while sparse, was clear and easy to navigate.
-It led me to an article in a local magazine which shared a charming story of the owners.
+It led me to an article in a local magazine that shared a charming story of the owners.
 But the kicker was that my friends said it was good.

 Long story short: I was eager to find an excuse to give them a try.
 So riiiiiiight before we turn around to head back to our car, I scamper on over into “Tamale Box”.

-I behold a put together but modest little establishment.
+I behold a put-together but modest little establishment.
 A few indoor tables, a single small counter, and a short menu.
 To me, that’s a sign that this place knows tamales really, REALLY well.

 My choices were: